researchstudio-sat/webofneeds/webofneeds/won-node/src/main/resources.lan/README.txt

-Resources directory for use in the LAN
+Resources directory for use in the LAN to use,

-Copy the config files from resources.localhost and adapt to match the machine you are building for
+1. Copy the config files from resources.localhost and adapt to match the machine you are building for
+2. Build with the maven profile 'lan' instead of 'localhost'